 6.1.
 Access options

 You can activate various access types for the SSH remote management protocol.
 Basically

 direct access to the sites

 are supported.
 Access with the system user root is possible but not recommended or supported, because with that it is pretty easy to damage configurations or software.

-You can activate access to the command line of the individual monitoring instances, enabling you to view and control the entire environment of the instance.
+You can activate access to the command line of the individual monitoring sites, enabling you to view and control the entire environment of the site.

-This access is controlled via the instance administration.
-In the settings dialogue of each individual instance you can activate and deactivate access as well as set a password to protect access.
+This access is controlled via the site management.
+In the settings dialogue of each individual site you can activate and deactivate access as well as set a password to protect access.